 At home I start pretty much every single day off with an egg or two, scrambled or in an omelet.
 I’ve been doing this for decades.
 And now, suddenly, eggs appeared to be making me sick.

 Then I hard-boiled an egg and ate that.
 Again, no reaction.
 Eggs cooked very well seemed to be OK.
+Egg salad and deviled eggs were still a go!

 Then, just to make sure, I scrambled an egg on my third morning back and ate it.
 And within three or four hours, that sick feeling came back.
 Bingo.
 It took almost two days until I felt OK again.

-A couple months later I was back at my doctor’s office for something routine and I mentioned what I’d discovered.
+A couple of months later I was back at my doctor’s office for something routine and I mentioned what I’d discovered.
 She suggested that I try a really fresh egg.
 Like, right out of the chicken fresh.
+Hmm.

 I figured that Fresh Direct was my best shot.
 I bought the freshest, most expensive eggs they carried.
 And I ate one scrambled.
 And I was fine!!!